rackspace/runway/docs/source/cfngin/lookups.rst

 Lookups
 =======

+.. note:: Runway lookups and CFNgin lookups are not interchangeable.
+While they
+          do share a similar base class and syntax, they exist in two different registries.
+Runway config files can't use CFNgin lookups just as the CFNgin config cannot use Runway lookups.

 CFNgin provides the ability to dynamically replace values in the config via a concept called lookups.
 A lookup is meant to take a value and convert it by calling out to another service or system.